|Major Groups > Boletes > Leccinum > Leccinum rugosiceps|

 Ecology: Mycorrhizal with oaks; appearing alone or gregariously in (June,) July, August, and September (October).
 Analysis of 70 collection records from online herbaria (see Figure 1) reveals only one record in which oak is actually excluded by the collector's brief notes.
 In my experience Leccinum rugosiceps is frequently found in areas where the substrate has been disturbed (usually years ago) by human activity: pathsides, picnic areas, clearings that have been followed by old-field regrowth, and so on.
 Several collectors I know have noticed a similar tendency in their collections.

 Distribution: Apparently widely distributed east of the Great Plains and especially common in the southeastern United States.
 Among the 70 collections found in online herbaria, only one was found outside this range, in California; I have excluded this collection on the assumption that it probably represents a misidentification.
-Halling & Mueller (2003) have described Leccinum rugosiceps from Costa Rica (see also their brief online treatment), and records in NY document the species in Colombia.
+Halling & Mueller (2003) have described Leccinum rugosiceps from Costa Rica, and records in NY document the species in Colombia.

 Macromorphology: Pileus 3-15 cm; convex becoming broadly convex or plane; surface dry or slightly tacky, very finely tomentose or glabrous; frequently pitted or rugulose in youth and/or areolate at maturity; color variable, but frequently mustard yellow to orangish yellow young, becoming brownish yellow or brownish before fading to tan--or medium brown young, fading to yellowish brown or tan; with a tiny (1 mm) sterile margin but without substantial overhanging flaps.
 Context quite firm (nearly brittle when young); whitish or pale yellowish; changing to pinkish or reddish when sliced and exposed to air, then grayish to blackish over the course of 20-60 minutes (Figure 3).
 Tubes to 2 cm long; yellowish to greenish yellow; pore surface dull yellow to yellowish, becoming olive yellow or brownish, not bruising or bruising brownish, depressed at the stipe; 1-2 pores per mm.
 Stipe 4-15 cm long; 14-30 mm wide; often subclavate when young but at maturity more or less equal, or tapering to apex and/or base; yellowish or whitish (sometimes with reddish areas, especially in wet weather); finely pruinose or subreticulate apically; scabrous for about the bottom two-thirds with yellowish, medium brown, cinnamon brown, or grayish brown scabers; basal mycelium whitish to yellowish.
 Odor and taste not distinctive.
 Exsiccata with a dark reddish brown pileus surface, a dull grayish olive to dirty ochraceous pore surface, and a brownish ochraceous stipe surface adorned with concolorous or brownish scabers.
 Spore print brownish to olive brown.